framzz/ada-projeto-lp2/README.md

 ## Prompt Utilizado para Gerar Arquivo Json pelo ChatGPT:
 - Can you make a json file?
 - I need a json file with examples of: records from a pet shop, to enter age, species, breed.
-- Add in this json values referring to weight and fur color
+- Add in this json values referring to weight and fur color.

 ## Equipe